masneyb/weather-station/README.md

 (2.4 km/h).
 A pull down resistor is used and the switch is debounced in software.

-The rain gauge is very similiar to the anemometer.
+The rain gauge is very similar to the anemometer.
 Each click of the switch over a second corresponds to 0.011 inches (0.2794 mm) of rain according to the [datasheet](https://www.argentdata.com/files/80422_datasheet.pdf).
 The rain gauge is sensitive to movement and high winds sometimes cause the